 At the risk of stating the obvious, price is one of the biggest factors in SSD selection.
 However, prices of SSDs are regularly fluctuating.
 By the time you read this, an SSD that I recommend could have a way, way different price than it does now.

 Once you open PCPartPicker, click “Start a System Build.”
-After that you’ll see a screen where you can start assembling a system build – don’t worry about all that right now, though.
+You’ll see a screen where you can start assembling a system build – don’t worry about all that right now, though.
 What you’re looking for at this moment is “Choose Storage.”

-Once you’ve done that, go over to the right side of the screen, and under “Price”, click the little up arrow to set price ascending for all the drives on the list.
+Once you’ve specified the SSD type you’re looking for, go over to the right side of the screen, and under “Price,” click the up arrow to set price as ascending for all the list of drives.

 PCPartPicker is a site that gathers information about different PC parts and peripherals and allows you to easily sort through them.
 When opening product pages on PCPartPicker, you’re actually given a page where you can select different storefronts (like Newegg or Amazon) to buy the part from, but the price displayed is always from whoever has that particular part the cheapest.